 Detailed 3D modelling

-Proposed finishes are recreated and applied to level 3 verified views.
+Proposed finishes are recreated and applied.
+Level 3 only.

-For each view the surveyed camera positions and key points are used to create a virtual camera using the real world camera's position and focal length.
+The surveyed camera positions and key points are used to create virtual cameras using the real world camera positions and focal lengths.

 Image production & rendering